 The ordinance adds a chapter (8.63) to the municipal code of Long Beach which prohibits the use of single-use food and beverage containers made of expanded polystyrene (EPS) foam, rigid polystyrene #6, and non-recyclable and non-compostable material for prepared food distribution.

-The ordinance was signed on May 4, 2018 by the mayor and will be adopted 30 days from this date on June 3, 2018.
-It will then take effect in three phases.
+The ordinance was signed on May 4, 2018 by the mayor and was adopted 30 days later, on June 3, 2018.
+It takes effect in three phases:

 Prepared Food Sales